How should a Chief Executive Report to the Board

-1. The Operations Report:
+The Operations Report

 What is called the Chief Executive’s Report is really a monthly progress report against organisational plans and budgets.
 I.e. Sales versus budget, projects such as developing new factories.
-This is an important report as the chief executive is accountable to the board for progress against those.
+This is an important report as the CEO is accountable to the board for progress against those.
 However, it doesn’t need the Chief Executive to prepare it and in many cases it is put together by others, e.g, the finance staff.
 Let’s call it an operational performance report or something of that ilk but not the Chief Executive’s Report.
 The type of Chief Executive’s Report that will be advocated later in this article should be of an entirely different order.

 (Incidentally, the operational performance report should be an ‘exception report’ (i.e. only matters off-target are referred to) and should be placed well down the order of the agenda because: (a) it is primarily operational, (b) it is historical (the matters it describes have already occurred), and (c) it can be taken as read if time is short.)

 Another type of Chief Executive’s Report is little more than a recitation of the last month’s diary (“On 27 August, I met with Joe Blow from the Acme Corporation.”
 “On 30 August I travelled interstate to visit some of our suppliers.”).
-These types of chief executive reports could easily be produced by chief executives’ personal assistants (and perhaps they are).
-A board should not be concerned with what their chief executive does on a day to day basis.
+These types of chief executive board reports could easily be produced by chief executives’ personal assistants (and perhaps they are).
+Board members should not be concerned with what their chief executive does on a day to day basis.
 The board should be far more concerned with what the organisation is achieving, not what the chief executive is doing.

-3. The Cobbled Together Report:
+The Cobbled Together Report

-These are loose assemblages of other managers’ reports that the CEO presents.
+These are loose assemblages of other managers’ reports that the CEO presents at board meetings.
 Often there is a relatively aimless frontispiece nominally penned by the chief executive.
 The content of such compilations may be vaguely interesting to board members but tend to burden them with additional volumes of material (and meeting preparation time) that add little value.
 Worse, these reports are invariably written from an operational focus and, consequently, drag the board’s attention down into ‘the engine room’.
-To this extent it is the CEO’s fault that the board end up in too much detail.
-These reports might contain some useful ‘nice to know’ material which can be extracted and attached as appendices of the full report.
+To this extent it is the CEO’s fault that the board reports end up in too much detail.
+These reports might contain some useful ‘nice to know’ material which can be extracted and attached as appendices of the full board report.

-4. The Apples and Oranges Report:
+The Apples and Oranges Report

-Another common shortcoming is the type of Chief Executive’s Report that is a collection of ‘apples and oranges’ with items that do not easily fit elsewhere on the agenda.
+Another common shortcoming is the type of Chief Executive’s Report that is a collection of ‘apples and oranges’ with items that do not easily fit elsewhere on the board meeting agenda.
 It is arguable that any matter of substance for the board’s consideration should warrant its own agenda item.
 The Chief Executive’s Report should not be a ‘bitser’, full of odd pieces of information and/or recommendations for which no better handling seems to have been found there.

 So what is the nature and content of the Chief Executive’s Report that would make it a more useful document?

 Firstly, it should be a high level and relatively brief document (5-7 pages) with the first two pages able to stand on their own.
-Try to wear the ‘board hat’ when you are penning the report.
+Try to wear the ‘board hat’ when you are penning the board report.
 If a longer report is needed it is probable that some of the content deserves a separate report or to appear as an attachment in the overall report.
-Think of it as the principal opportunity a chief executive has to summarise the ‘state of the nation’ and to tell the board, succinctly, what is on their mind, are we performing to plan, are we broken, and how are we fixing it.
+Think of it as the principal opportunity chief executives have to summarise the ‘state of the nation’ and to tell the board, succinctly, what is on their mind, are we performing to plan, are we broken, and how are we fixing it.

-A test of a good chief executive’s report is that, if all other reports for the meeting were ‘lost in the mail’, it would provide the framework for a dynamic and productive board meeting.
+A test of a good chief executive’s report is that, if all other reports for the board meeting were ‘lost in the mail’, it would provide the framework for a dynamic and productive board meeting.
 That does not mean it is a summary of other reports contained in the board pack but it should, to a significant degree, enable those to be taken as read.

 There is one final test of the Chief Executive’s Report.
 The type of report advocated here is, by its very nature a highly personal view.
 That means it is capable of being produced only by the chief executive.
-If it could have been written by someone else on the executive team it is unlikely to be hitting the mark.
+If it could have been written by someone else on the executive team, it is unlikely to be hitting the mark.